-Note 1-Summary of significant accounting policies (continued)
+Note 1-Nature of operations and summary of significant accounting policies (continued)

 Donated Services - Unpaid volunteers make contributions of time in various administrative, fundraising, and program functions.
 The value of contributed time is not reflected in the consolidated financial statements as it is not susceptible to an objective measurement or valuation and generally does not meet the requirements for recognition under U.S. GAAP which stipulates such services would ordinarily be purchased and be provided by persons with specialized skills in the performance of such services.